celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 ## Vote for a Validator Group

 Celo Gold (cGLD) holders can vote for Validator groups and not validators directly.
 This is similar to delegating on other cryptographic networks. cGLD holders who vote for an elected validator group may earn [epoch rewards](https://docs.celo.org/getting-started/glossary#epoch-rewards).
-Refer to [Voting](voting.md) for more detailed information.

 A number of community sites are providing information to help choose a validator group.
 Start with [the cLabs Validator explorer](https://celo.org/validators/explore), or [Bi23 Labs' `thecelo` dashboard](https://thecelo.com).